DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ---
-title: "Get an international relocation payment (IRP) worth £10,000"
+title: "Get an international relocation payment"
 description: |-
   Non-UK teachers and trainees in physics and languages could be eligible for financial help from the UK government.
 related_content: